Kuwait NRIs overpay ₹30k per ₹15L FD. Every year. Without knowing.

 Why the treaty exists (and why nobody uses it)

-India and Kuwait signed the DTAA in 2006.
-Article 11 caps interest tax at 10% for Kuwaiti residents.
+India and Kuwait signed the DTAA on 15 June 2006 (notified by CBDT on 17 January 2007).
+Article 11 caps interest withholding at 10% for Kuwaiti residents; Article 10 caps dividends at 10%.

 Getting the TRC from Kuwait's Ministry of Finance